ZYinMD/marvelsnap-on-screen/README.md

-### Which Marvel Snap cards appear in which movies / tv series
+### Which Marvel Snap cards can be found in which movies / tv series

 Hosted at https://marvelsnap-on-screen.zyinmd.me

-Don't submit PR before communication.

-(To future me) to add new cards or new shows, read `maintain.md`.